yantra-core/Labyrinthos.js/ReadMe.md

 **ALPHA STATUS**

-Labyrinthos.js is a Maze and Terrain Generator for the procedural generation of intricate mazes, maps, and biomes.
+Labyrinthos.js is a JavaScript Maze and Terrain Generator for the procedural generation of intricate mazes, maps, and biomes.
 Tailored for game developers and hobbyists alike, Labyrinthos.js offers a very simple-to-use API for crafting complex, customizable landscapes.

 ## Live Demo